-On March 4, 2022, ProFrac LLC, ProFrac II, LLC, as borrower (in such capacity, the "Term Loan Borrower"), and certain of the Term Loan Borrower's wholly owned subsidiaries as obligors, entered into a senior secured term loan credit agreement (the "New Term Loan Credit Facility"), with a group of lenders with Piper Sandler Finance LLC, as administrative agent and collateral agent.
+On March 4, 2022, ProFrac LLC, ProFrac II, LLC, as borrower (in such capacity, the "Term Loan Borrower"), and certain of the Term Loan Borrower's wholly owned subsidiaries as obligors, entered into a senior secured term loan credit agreement (the "New Term Loan Credit Facility"), with Piper Sandler Finance LLC, as administrative agent and collateral agent, and the lenders party thereto.
 The New Term Loan Credit Facility provides for a term loan facility in an aggregate principal amount of \$450.0 million.
-As of March 31, 2022, the Term Loan Borrower had \$450.0 million outstanding under the New Term Loan Credit Facility.
-Our New Term Loan Credit Facility matures onMarch 4, 2025.
+In the second quarter of 2022, the New Term Loan Facility was paid down by \$143.8 million with net proceeds from the IPO and an additional \$3.8 million in scheduled payments.
+As of June 30, 2022, the Term Loan Borrower had approximately \$302.4 million outstanding under the New Term Loan Credit Facility.
+The New Term Loan Credit Facility matures on March 4, 2025.

 Borrowings under the New Term Loan Credit Facility accrue interest at a percentage per annum equal to (a) until October 1, 2022, (i) for SOFR Rate Loans\$.50%, and (ii) for Base Rate Loans, 7.50% and (b) thereafter, based on a three-tier pricing grid tied to Total Net Leverage Ratio (as defined in the New Term Loan Credit Facility), and the Term Loan Borrower may elect for loans to be based on either Adjusted Term SOFR or Base Rate, plus the applicable margin.
-The interest rate on our New Term Loan Credit Facility), with a SOFR floor of 1.00% and (b) Base Rate Loans are the applicable margin plus the fluctuating per annum rate equal to Adjusted Term SOFR (as defined in the New Term Loan Credit Facility), with a SOFR floor of 1.00% and (b) Base Rate Loans are the applicable margin plus the fluctuating per annum rate equal to the highest of (i) the federal funds rate plus 1/2 of %, (ii) the interest rate quoted in the print edition of The Wall Street Journal, Money Rates Section, as the prime rate in effect, (iii) Adjusted Term SOFR for a one-month interest period as determined on such day, plus 1.0% and (iv) 2.00%.
+The interest rate on the New Term Loan Credit Facility) for (a) SOFR Rate Loans are the applicable margin plus the fluctuating per annum rate equal to Adjusted Term SOFR (as defined in the New Term Loan Credit Facility), with a SOFR floor of 1.00% and (b) Base Rate Loans are the applicable margin plus the fluctuating per annum rate equal to the highest of (i) the federal funds rate plus 1/2 of %, (ii) the interest rate quoted in the print edition of The

+Wall Street Journal, Money Rates Section, as the prime rate in effect, (iii) Adjusted Term SOFR for a one-month interest period as determined on such day, plus .0% and (iv) 2.00%.

 The applicable margin for (a) SOFR Rate Loans ranges from 6.50% to 8.00% and (b) Base Rate Loans ranges from 5.50% to 7.00%, depending on the Total Net Leverage Ratio (as defined in the New Term Loan Credit Facility) as of the first day of the then-current fiscal quarter.
-The interest rate was 9.5% as of March 31, 2022.
+The interest rate was 10.0% as of June 30, 2022.

-Our New Term Loan Credit Facility is guaranteed by ProFrac LLC and all of the Term Loan Borrower's material existing subsidiaries and certain direct and indirect future U.S. restricted subsidiaries of the Term Loan Borrower.
-Our New Term Loan Credit Facility is secured by a lien on, and security interest in, substantially all of each such guarantor's assets.
+The New Term Loan Credit Facility is guaranteed by ProFrac LLC and all of the Term Loan Borrower's material existing subsidiaries and certain direct and indirect future U.S. restricted subsidiaries of the Term Loan Borrower.
+The New Term Loan Credit Facility is secured by a lien on, and security interest in, substantially all of each such guarantor's assets.

-Our New Term Loan Credit Facility is subject to quarterly amortization beginning in June 2022, though any excess cash flow payments, reduce the required amortization.
-Additionally, our New Term Loan Credit Facility is subject to a quarterly mandatory prepayment beginning for the calendar quarter ending on September 30, 2022 in an amount equal to the Applicable ECF Percentage (as defined in the New Term Loan Credit Facility).
+The New Term Loan Credit Facility is subject to quarterly amortization beginning in June 2022, though any excess cash flow payments, reduce the required amortization.
+Additionally, the New Term Loan Credit Facility is subject to a quarterly mandatory prepayment beginning for the calendar quarter ending on December 31, 2022, in an amount equal to the Applicable ECF Percentage (as defined in the New Term Loan Credit Facility).
 The Applicable ECF Percentage ranges from 50% of Excess Cash Flow (as defined in the New Term Loan Credit Facility) to 25% of Excess Cash Flow depending on the Total Net Leverage Ratio as of the last day of the applicable fiscal quarter.